kiaakrami/Data-Engineering-Project/README.md

 # Data-Engineering-Project
-This is an example of an ETL project based on SQL language.
+This is an example of an ETL project based on PostgreSQL language.